 Vaccination roll-out has proved what we feared when the Coalition was formed: wealthy countries have access to vaccines, while millions of people in low-and middle-income countries are still waiting for their first shots.
 “Global” research for COVID-19 treatments has largely taken place in and for wealthy nations.
 This research has primarily evaluated medicines that would be difficult and expensive to deliver in low-resource settings.

-A global research response to COVID-19 driven by the needs of low-resource settings
+A global research response to COVID-19 driven by the needs of people in low-resource settings

-To advocate and collaborate for the advancement of COVID-19 research driven by the needs of low-resource settings, and to strive for equitable access to solutions in the global response to the pandemic
+To advocate and collaborate for the advancement of COVID-19 research that is driven by the needs of people in low-resource settings, and to strive for equitable access to solutions in the global response to the pandemic